-Stop looking for eating disorder recovery
+Stop looking for eating disorder recovery.
+Instead aim for a meaningful life.

 - Category: Psychotherapy and Recovery Work